-Canada was once dotted with synagogues as Jews fleeing persecution in Eastern Europe at the turn of the last century looked for new opportunities to rebuild their lives in the wake of war and conflict.
-Jewish merchants, tradespeople, and farmers quickly became an integral part of small town Canada, and synagogues where soon a fixture of communities of every size.
+Canada was an attractive destination when Jews fleeing persecution and conflict in Eastern Europe at the turn of the 20th century were looking for opportunities to rebuild their lives in peace.
+Jewish merchants, tradespeople, and farmers became an integral part of small town Canada, and synagogues where soon a fixture in communities of every size.

-But by the beginning of the Second World War, with Canada’s “Closed Door” policy against Jews, small Jewish communities began to decline.
-With immigration halted, larger centres like Toronto and Montreal had a magnetic effect on second generation Jews, offering economic opportunities, higher education, upward mobility, and proximity to a larger Jewish community.
-In towns and rural centres, Jewish communities could no longer sustain themselves.
-The synagogues closed.
+By the beginning of the Second World War, Canada’s “Closed Door” policy against Jewish immigration saw the population of many small Jewish communities begin to decline.
+Larger centres like Toronto and Montreal had a magnetic effect on second generation Jews, offering economic opportunities, higher education, upward mobility, and proximity to a larger Jewish community.
+Synagogues in many towns and rural communities began to close.

 Today Owen Sound’s Beth Ezekiel Synagogue, a designated building under Ontario’s Heritage Act, remains the last example of the early small town synagogue.
 Despite dwindling numbers and concerns for sustainability over the years, Owen Sound’s Jewish community has managed to survive and thrive.
 E-commuting, early retirement, and a longing for a simpler life has seen Jewish families return to the area.
 Beth Ezekiel’s active membership has provided a welcoming Jewish community, and this largely rural area has become an attractive destination for Jews looking to settle outside of the city.
 The synagogue is even a drawing card for the community at large as it seeks to attract young professionals to the area.